|

 televisions,

-books, and other items.
+children's books, and other items, such as

-razor blades, underwear and
+underwear and

-| Electronics |
+Electronics |

 Some homeless people are in need of

-phones, laptop computers and various tools for mechanics and other trades to
+various tools for mechanics and other trades to

 help them make a living.